UCdasec/MitigateFileInjectionAttacks/attack/ngrams/README.md

 # Usage

-Instead of separating model training, text generation and text post process steps, we integrate all those steps into one function with ngram model, since it easier to customized inside the model.
+Instead of separating model training, text generation and text post process steps, we integrate all those steps into one function with ngram model, since it easier to customized inside the model compare to rnn model.

 #### Generate text